ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. Return back to Eclipse, press the OK button in the device login window.
 The VSTS account should now show up in the list of servers to connect to.
 Press the "Close" button to close the current window.

-## Exercise 2: Setup a private VSTS agent

-1. In the VM, open a terminal by clicking on the **Terminal Emulator** icon in the toolbar

-1. Enter the following command

-    ```sh
-    docker run -e VSTS_ACCOUNT=<account> -e VSTS_TOKEN=<pat> -v /var/run/docker.sock:/var/run/docker.sock --name vstsagent -it vsts/agent
-    ```
-    where:
-    - _account_ is your VSTS account name (the bit before .visualstudio.com)
-    - _pat_ is your PAT

-    You should see a message indicating "Listening for Jobs":

-    > **Note**: This starts a docker container (called vstsagent) that has a VSTS agent running inside it.
-The agent is connected to your VSTS account and has also mounted the VM Docker socket so that the container can perform Docker operations (like building containers).
-It is created from a Dockerfile (listed below) that installs PhantomJS for running headless Selenium tests and configures Docker certs and environment variables.
-You can move this terminal to the side since the container is running interactively, so the prompt you are seeing is actually inside the container.
-Open a new terminal by clicking on the Terminal Emulator icon in the toolbar.

-    ```dockerfile
-    # Dockerfile for custom vsts agent image with phantomjd and docker config
-    FROM microsoft/vsts-agent

-    # install phantomjs
-    RUN curl -L https://bitbucket.org/ariya/phantomjs/downloads/$PHANTOM.tar.bz2 > $PHANTOM.tar.bz2 && \
-    tar xvjf $PHANTOM.tar.bz2 -C /usr/local/share && \
-    ln -sf /usr/local/share/$PHANTOM/bin/phantomjs /usr/local/share/phantomjs && \
-    ln -sf /usr/local/share/$PHANTOM/bin/phantomjs /usr/local/bin/phantomjs && \
-    ln -sf /usr/local/share/$PHANTOM/bin/phantomjs /usr/bin/phantomjs
-    RUN apt-get update && apt-get install libfontconfig -y

-    # configure docker
-    COPY .docker /root/.docker/
-    ENV DOCKER_HOST=tcp://$HOSTNAME:2376 DOCKER_TLS_VERIFY=1
-    ```

-    > **Note**: `$HOSTNAME` is a variable that resolves in the setup script that executed when you set up your Azure VM.
-If Docker is returning an error message "no such host found <vmname>", make sure the host name is is the \etc\hosts file

-1. If your container stops running for some reason, you can run the following commands to restart and attach to it:

-    ```sh
-    docker start vstsagent
-    docker attach vstsagent
-    ```

 ## Exercise 3: Clone MyShuttle from VSTS with Eclipse